Aaleia/Guidehouse-1D/README.md

 # Predicting Ukraine's Emerging Humanitarian Needs, Guidehouse-1D
 ## Fall 2023, AI Studio Project Write-Up

+WARNING : FORECASTING MAY BE MANIPULATED BASED UPON THE USE CASE OF THIS TOOL AND ITS UNDERLYING INCENTIVES TO MILITARIZE TARGETING AREAS OF DISPLACEMENT OVER TIME OF GEOPOLTICAL UNREST.
+THIS TOOL WAS CREATED WITH THE SOLE INTENT OF ACCELERATED HUMANTARIAN AID SERVICES, AND SUCH CONSEQUENCES OF ABUSE OF THIS OPEN SOURCE TOOL IS INHERIENTLY MISALIGNED OF ITS PURPOSE.
+THIS TOOL IS TO BE OBSERVED FOR ACADEMIC AND RESEARCH PURPOSES ONLY, AND NOT TO BE OFFICIALLY DISTRUIBUTED TO ANY OTHER ENITIY OR CLIENT OUTSIDE OF GUIDEHOUSE'S REQUEST.

+MERCY TO UKRAINE, PALESTINE, AND ALL NATIONS ENCOUNTERING UNSOLICTED GENOCIDE.

 ### Forecasting Ukraine displacement, utilizing K-Means Clustering and SARIMAX Time Series :

 **Table of Contents :**